 We have several short-term leases on our IBX hubs that are located outside of North America.
-For example, we currently lease approximately 86,100 square feet for our facility in Singapore, of which approximately 71,900 square feet expires in the third quarter of 2003.
+For example, we currently lease approximately 86,100 square feet for our facility in Singapore, of which approximately 71,900 square feet expire in July 2003.
 Upon its expiration, we may not be able to renew our leases under reasonable terms, if at all and may have to relocate our IBX hubs to other facilities.
 A relocation of any IBX hub could result in service interruptions and significant additional expenses.
 In addition, seeking a new facility could divert management's attention and our resources.